GoogleChrome/web.dev/src/site/content/en/blog/catalina-system-ui/index.md

 ### Not done yet

 This is where it got tricky: Chromium applied `opsz` but something did not look right still.
 System fonts on Mac have an additional font table called [`trak`](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6trak.html), which tweaks horizontal spacing.
-While working on the fix, we noticed that on macOS, when retrieving horizontal metrics from a `CTFontRef CoreText` object, the `trak` metrics were already getting factored into the metrics results.
-Chromium's shaping library [HarfBuzz](https://github.com/harfbuzz/harfbuzz) needs metrics where the `trak` values are not yet factored in.
+While working on the fix, Chromium engineers noticed that on macOS, when retrieving horizontal metrics from a `CTFontRef` object, the `trak` metrics were already getting factored into the metrics results.
+Chromium's shaping library [`HarfBuzz`](https://github.com/harfbuzz/harfbuzz) needs metrics where the `trak` values are not yet factored in.

 <figure class="w-figure">
   <img src="./weight-loss.png" alt="A master display of system-ui and all of it's font weight and variations in a list.
 Half of them have no weight differences applied.">